You are here

-- Dr Gladwin Roberts is a toxicologist.
+Dr Gladwin Roberts is a toxicologist.
 He has had extensive experience in the assessment of toxicological data and related information on a variety of chemicals.
 As a former employee of the Australian Department of Health, he also had responsibility for recommendations on public health standards, including poisons scheduling.
-As a previous Drugs and Poisons Schedule Committee member he played a major role in the development of hazard criteria for scheduling of chemicals in S5, S6 and S7, as currently utilised in the Scheduling Policy Framework.
-Dr Roberts provides expertise in toxicology, agricultural, veterinary and industrial chemicals.
+He played a major role in the development of hazard criteria for scheduling of chemicals in S5, S6 and S7, as currently used in the Scheduling Policy Framework.
+Dr Roberts provides expertise in the field of toxicology.

 Australian Capital Territory